TuGraph-family/tugraph-analytics/community/CONTRIBUTING.md

-# Contributing to TuGraph Analytics
+# Contributing to GeaFlow

-Thank you for considering contributing to TuGraph Analytics!
+Thank you for considering contributing to GeaFlow!
 We welcome contributions from the community and are grateful for your support.

 ## How to Contribute